 Generation Capacity definition

-Generation Capacity means the nameplate capacity of the power generating device(s).
+Generation Capacity means the nameplate capacity of the power generating device(s) of a generating facility.
 Generation capacity does not include the effects caused by inefficiencies of power conversion or plant parasitic loads.

 Generation Capacity means the guaranteed active power that a generation plant can supply to a load or network at any point in time under the given environmental constraints (temperature, humidity, etc.) and a power factor of 0.8 (inductive) for at least one hour under the assumption that the plant is well maintained and fully functional;